Introduction

 This should also work with Lumin devices, but it does not currently, the reason is unknown.
 When feature is active, it actually prevents Lumin from discovering upmpdcli at all, so there is a configuration variable to disable it: ‘lumincompat’.
 Set to 1 to use upmpdcli v1.3.0 with Lumin.

 Upmpdcli uses the openssl command to perform the cryptography work.
-This was not made a hard dependancy, so you should check that it is installed.
+This was not made a hard dependency, so you should check that it is installed.

 The media service icons will appear in the Control Point interface, and the service will be accessible after entering the login and password.